-It is the right approach when the main goal is not developing software, but creating reliable business tools.
-Even if it isn’t ideal from a technical point of view, it should still fulfill its main business goal.
+It is the right approach when the main goal is not just developing software but creating reliable business tools.
+Even if it isn’t ideal from a technical point of view, it should still fulfil its main business goal.

-That is why it’s crucial to describe the whole logic (ideally in relational schemas) and make sure that your tech team understands exactly what you want.
-You can always ask the team to summarise your requirements and evaluate their understanding based on the answers
+That is why it’s crucial to describe the whole logic (ideally in relational schemas) and make sure that your tech team understands precisely what you want.
+You can always ask the team to summarise your requirements and evaluate their understanding based on the answers.

-Important: you should keep track of all requirements and descriptions of your software’s logic in emails or live documents, or via a task management system
+Important: Keep tracking all the requirements and descriptions of your software’s logic in emails or live documents, or via a task management system.

 № 3 of software development best practices: Make a detailed and precise plan

 For a non-tech person, coding in software engineering is not a priority.
-In turn, a clear and straightforward set of steps that are easy to understand.
-It is important that every step in the plan should have a uniquely defined indicator of its completion.
+In turn, a clear and straightforward set of steps that are easy to understand is essential.
+Every step in the plan should have a uniquely defined indicator of its completion.

 For example, an unclear completion indication would look something like this: